 Mitchell Technical Institute offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Mitchell Technical Institute has some full or partial tuition waivers available for: Employees or Children of Employees
+Mitchell Technical Institute has some full or partial tuition waivers available for: - X - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.